-For people who endure recurring periods of poor mental wellbeing, having a solid store of resilience can be our greatest asset.
-But how do we build resilience?
-And in fact CAN we build resilience?
+If you’re someone who endures recurring periods of poor mental wellbeing, having a solid store of resilience can be your greatest asset.
+But how do you build resilience?
+And in fact CAN you build your resilience?
 Yes!
 The great news is that there is plenty of research demonstrating that resilience can indeed be learned.
 Furthermore this remains true, even for people who are at risk of more than their share of life difficulties.

 You can build up your resilience.
 There many options to consider when designing your strategy.
 The key is to identify the ones most likely to work well for you.
 So, in this article you’ll find a list of 18 tools and personal characteristics for you to choose from.